Budgeting for your studies in Finland

 Before the beginning of your studies, it might be a good idea to prepare a budget to roughly calculate your estimated living costs.
 The budget needs to be sufficiently detailed, however, budgeting is not an easy process, so we made a simple yet realistic expenditure overview.

-In addition to the tuition fees and the one-time application fee, you need to budget for the following expenses:
+In addition to tuition fees, you need to budget for the following expenses:

 - Health Insurance

 The first three items on the list vary a lot in prices, depending on how you like to fly, where and how you will live and what kind of coverage your insurance will have.

 Below you’ll find more detailed information about the costs of living in Finland.
 Please note that the prices given below are average prices in Finland.
 Prices may differ between cities, i.e. prices in Helsinki may not be the same as those in Kajaani.

 Milk (regular), (1 liter) € 0.90 Loaf of Fresh White Bread (500g) € 1.70 Rice (white), (1kg) € 1.85 Eggs (10) € 1.20 Coffee € 0.84 Chicken Breasts (250g) € 2.99 Tea € 2.50 Apples (1kg) € 1.70 Banana (1kg) € 1.50 Frozen Pizza € 2.50 Tomato (1kg) € 2.85 Potato (1kg) € 0.90 Onion (1kg) € 1.15 Lettuce (1 head) € 1.40 Shampoo € 2.80 Bottle of Wine (Mid-Range) € 15.00 Domestic Beer (0.3 can bottle) € 1.00 Spaghetti € 1.10 Pack of cigarettes € 7.00